C++ Algorithm max function can be used in following 3 ways:

 Example 3

-Let's see another simple example to demonstrate the use of max using comparison function:
+Let's explore another basic example to illustrate the utilization of the max function with a custom comparison function:

 #include<iostream>